Miniaturization: Electronic circuits

-The MOSFET (metal–oxide–semiconductor field-effect transistor, or MOS transistor) was invented by Mohamed M. Atalla and Dawon Kahng at Bell Labs in 1959, and demonstrated in 1960.
+The MOSFET was invented at Bell Labs between 1955 and 1960.
 It was the first truly compact transistor that could be miniaturized and mass-produced for a wide range of uses, due to its high scalability and low power consumption, leading to increasing transistor density.
-This made it possible to build high-density IC chips, enabling what would later be known as Moore's law.
+This made it possible to build high-density IC chips, with reduced cost-per-transistor as transistor density increased.

-In the early 1960s, Gordon E. Moore, who later founded Intel, recognized that the ideal electrical and scaling characteristics of MOSFET devices would lead to rapidly increasing integration levels and unparalleled growth in electronic applications.
-Moore's law, which was described by Gordon Moore in 1965 and later named after him, predicted that the number of transistors on an integrated circuit for minimum component cost doubles every 18 months.
+In the early 1960s, Gordon Moore, who later founded Intel, recognized that the ideal electrical and scaling characteristics of MOSFET devices would lead to rapidly increasing integration levels and unparalleled growth in electronic applications.
+Moore's law, which he described in 1965, and which was later named after him, predicted that the number of transistors on an IC for minimum component cost would double every 18 months.
 In 1974, Robert H. Dennard at IBM recognized the rapid MOSFET scaling technology and formulated the related Dennard scaling rule.
-MOSFET scaling and miniaturization has since been the key driving force behind Moore's law.
-This enables integrated circuits such as microprocessors and memory chips to be built in smaller sizes and with greater transistor density.

-Moore described the development of miniaturization in 1975 during the International Electron Devices Meeting, where he confirmed his earlier prediction that silicon integrated circuit would dominate electronics, underscoring that during the period such circuits were already high-performance devices and starting to become cheaper.
-This was made possible by a reliable manufacturing process, which involved the fabrication in a batch process.
-It employed photolithographic, mechanical, and chemical processing steps to create multiple transistors on a single wafer of silicon.
-The measure of this process was its yield, which is the ratio of working devices to those with defects and, given a satisfactory yield, a smaller transistor means that more can be on a single wafer, making each one cheaper to produce.

-Development
+Moore described the development of miniaturization during the 1975 International Electron Devices Meeting, confirming his earlier predictions.

-Miniaturization became a trend in the last fifty years and came to cover not just electronic but also mechanical devices.
-By 2004, electronic companies were producing silicon integrated circuit chips with switching MOS transistors that had feature size as small as 130 nanometers (nm) and development was also underway for chips that are merely few nanometers in size through the nanotechnology initiative.
+By 2004, electronics companies were producing silicon IC chips with switching MOSFETs that had feature size as small as 130 nanometers (nm) and development was also underway for chips a few nanometers in size through the nanotechnology initiative.
 The focus is to make components smaller to increase the number that can be integrated into a single wafer and this required critical innovations, which include increasing wafer size, the development of sophisticated metal connections between the chip's circuits, and improvement in the polymers used for masks (photoresists) in the photolithography processes.
 These last two are the areas where miniaturization has moved into the nanometer range.